TobyRet/site/_posts/2014-10-03-guide-to-deploying-artifacts-with-jenkins.md

 Both Amir and I have just recently started at Codurance as apprentices.

 This week, one of our tasks was to set up Jenkins on a new server then add a client’s project for building and testing.
 Thanks to an [excellent tutorial from Jeff Shantz](http://www.youtube.com/watch?v=zojMg2c6k3Q), it ended up being a relatively straight forward task.
 We then wanted to create a way for the client to be able to download their tested application.
-However we got more than a little stumped it came to deploying those assets to a new location on the server.
-Frantic Googling had us going round in circles.
+However we got more than a little stumped when it came to deploying those assets to a new location on the server.
+Frantic Googling had us going around in circles.

-Luckily, a pairing session with Codurance Craftsman Samir pointed us in the right direction and we thought we would set out our process below incase any other Jenkns newbies got stuck like we did.
+Luckily, a pairing session with Codurance Craftsman Samir pointed us in the right direction we thought we would set out our process below in case any other Jenkins newbies got stuck like we did.

-I'll assume you have a client project set up on Jenkins, and it is connected to your version control system.
-If you have not got this far then checking out the link to the tutorial earlier will see you right.
+Note: I'll assume you have a client project set up on Jenkins, and it is connected to your version control system.
+If you have not got this far then checking out the link to the tutorial earlier will help.

 #### Step 1: Create a new Jenkins Item